httpslocal/usecases/README.md

 * [RelevantSpecs.md](RelevantSpecs.md) - existing specifications and drafts relevant to HTTPS/WSS in local network
 * [Certificates.md](Certificates.md) - types of server certificate used for HTTPS/WSS in local network
 * [NetworkBasedAPI.md](NetworkBasedAPI.md) - how HTTPS in local network can mitigate the security risk on Network based API
-* [RelevantIETFDocuments](RelevantIETFDocuments) - existing IETF documents relevant to
+* [RelevantIETFDocuments.md](RelevantIETFDocuments.md) - existing IETF documents relevant to
 in local network via HTTP and/or WebSocket over TLS